 Posted on Wednesday, August 4th, 2010

 GBG Director David Waters is in Russia to bring back to the UK a group of young Great Bustards for release onto Salisbury Plain.
-His trip has been impacted by a severe heatwave (temperatures have reached 42C/108F), and huge forest and peat fires burning out of control in western and central Russia (according to a report in the Wall Street Journal in total, 520 fires are blazing across Russia, consuming a total area of 1.15 million acres, up from 1.05 million acres the previous day).
+His trip has been impacted by a severe heatwave (temperatures have reached 42C/108F), sickness and huge forest and peat fires burning out of control in western and central Russia (according to a report in the Wall Street Journal in total, 520 fires are blazing across Russia, consuming a total area of 1.15 million acres, up from 1.05 million acres the previous day).